TOEIC: United Kingdom

-TOEIC in the United States
+United States

 Both the TOEIC Listening & Reading and the TOEIC Speaking & Writing tests are now available in the United States.
 While the TOEIC Listening & Reading test has been available for decades, the TOEIC Speaking & Writing test was introduced in the United States only in 2009.
 Registration for the TOEIC Speaking & Writing test is handled by the English4Success division of the nonprofit organization Amideast.

-TOEIC in Thailand

-The Center for Professional Assessment offers regular institutional testing every Monday through Saturday at 9:00AM and 1:00PM (local time).
-The TOEIC test is a two-hour multiple-choice test that consists of 200 questions divided into 100 questions each in listening comprehension and reading comprehension.
-Each candidate receives independent marks for written and oral comprehension on a scale from 0 to 495 points.
-The total score adds up to a scale from 0 to 990 points.